UniMath/agda-unimath/src/set-theory/finite-elements-increasing-binary-sequences.lagda.md

 is-not-finitely-bounded-infinity-ℕ∞↑ n ()
 ```

-### If an increasing binary sequence is not bounded then it is infinite
+### If an increasing binary sequence is not finitely bounded then it is infinite

 ```agda
 module _